jon-strabala/easy-webrag-langchain-demo/README.md

   `./setup.sh`

-- Run the application this will start a webserver
+### Run the application this will start a webserver

   `streamlit run chat_with_pdf.py`

-- To login
+Now open the URL displayed in a web browser

-Enter your WEB_LOGIN_PASSWORD and hit the "Submit" button.
+- Login by supplying the WEB_LOGIN_PASSWORD and hit the "Submit" button.

-- Load your PDF(s) int Couchbase
+Load your PDF(s) into the Couchbase Vector Store.

-Hit the "Browse Files" button and upload one or more PDFs that you whish to form your corpus of knowlege.
+- Hit the "Browse Files" button and upload one or more PDFs that you wish to form your corpus of knowledge.

-For each PDF file you will also have to hit the "Upload & Vectorize" button.
+- For each PDF file you will also have to hit the "Upload & Vectorize" button.
 Upon completion the number of documents split up from the PDF will be listed below the "Upload & Vectorize" button.

-- Interact with your PDF
+Interact with your PDF.

-In the bottom of the web page where it says "Ask a question based on the PDF(s)" ask questions and interact with your PDF(s) and an LLM.
+- In the bottom of the web page where it says "Ask a question based on the PDF(s)" start asking questions.

-- Other
+### Other

 To remove your corpus (documents based on your PDF(s) you can kill your streamlit web app via ctrl-C, then
-can run `./setup.sh` again to get an option to flush all the data in your bucket.
+can run `./setup.sh` again if the bucket already exists you will get an option to flush all the data in your bucket.